nmn0gueira/mpc-experiments/README.md

 Current functions include:
  - 'millionaire': Determine which of two numbers is larger.
  - 'inner_product': Calculate the inner product of two vectors.
- - 'group_by': Group by a column and aggregate the values of another column.
-Currently supports sum, average and mode.
+ - 'xtabs': Computation of cross-tabulation/pivot table.
+Groups by a column or more and computes an aggregation on the values of another column.
+Current aggregations include:
- - 'crosstabulation': Create a crosstabulation of two columns.

-Note that, at the moment, cross-tabulation and mode are part of the same function.
+    - sum (grouping by a single column)
+    - average (grouping by a single column)
+    - frequency/mode